-Washington's economy is demonstrating remarkable resilience amid higher interest rates, albeit slowing along with the nation's.
-Over the longer-term, we expect Washington's economy will continue to outperform the nation's, supported by its favorable demographic profile and diverse industrial base.
+Washington's economic growth will continue to slow, along with the nation's, in coming quarters amid weakening macroeconomic conditions.
+Over the longer-term, we expect Washington's economy will continue to outperform the nation's, supported by its diverse industrial base and favorable socioeconomic profile.

-However, similar to many states, Washington is facing significant macroeconomic headwinds in the near to medium term.
-Broad and rapid federal policy changes/proposals since January - particularly tariffs, immigration and federal funding cuts - will weigh on Washington's economic prospects ahead.
-Washington has above average exposure to rising trade tension, as the state's 2024 exports represented 6.8% of GDP, higher than the 50-state median (5.2% of GDP) but markedly down from 13.6% in 2018.
-The state's economic growth could also slip closer to the national average if its strong population and labor force growth moderates.
-Washington's labor force has a higher share of unauthorized immigrants than the 50-state median, with the agriculture industry being the most exposed to a crackdown of unauthorized immigrants.
-Washington's pivotal professional and business services sector is also vulnerable to tighter international immigration policies because it has a high concentration of foreign-born workers.
-Further, given Washington's steep growth in costs of living, competition from lower-cost hubs could also gradually chip away the state's tech dominance and working-age population growth.
+Similar to many states, broad and rapid federal policy changes since January - particularly tariffs, immigration and federal funding cuts - will weigh on Washington's economic prospects ahead.
+Washington has above average exposure to tariffs, as the state's 2024 exports represented 6.8% of GDP, higher than the 50-state median (5.2% of GDP), although markedly down from 13.6% in 2018.
+The state's economic growth could slip closer to the national average if its strong population and labor force growth moderates.
+Given the state's weakening housing affordability, domestic in-migration into Washington has greatly moderated in recent years and Washington's strong population growth is vulnerable to less supportive international immigration policies (Exhibit 3 and 4).
+Washington's pivotal professional and business services sector is particularly vulnerable to tighter international immigration policies because it has a high concentration of foreign-born workers.

-Exhibit 3 Washington benefits from above-average population growth....
+Exhibit 3 Washington has long benefitted from above-average population growth....